insightindustry/universal-http-client/README.rst

          :target: http://universal-http-client.readthedocs.io/en/latest/?badge=develop
          :alt: Documentation Status (ReadTheDocs)

-The **Universal HTTP Client** is designed to add multiple HTTP library support to your libraries with an internally consistent and naturally extensible API with additional robust features like configurable retry/back-off support.
+The **Universal HTTP Client** is designed to add flexible support for multiple HTTP libraries to your Python code using an internally consistent and naturally extensible API with additional robust features like configurable retry/back-off support.
 Built-in support for:

 * `urlfetch <https://pypi.org/project/urlfetch/>`_ (used on the Google Cloud Platform)
 * `requests <https://pypi.org/project/requests/2.7.0/>`_ (the Python community's favorite HTTP library)